waycarbon/subspace/README.md

 Make sure to change the `--env SUBSPACE_HTTP_HOST` to your publicly accessible domain name.

+Use `--env SUBSPACE_DISABLE_DNS=1` to make subspace generate wireguard configs without the `DNS` option, preserving the user's DNS servers.

 ```bash

 # Your data directory should be bind-mounted as `/data` inside the container using the `--volume` flag.